 1975 - That great epic "Coonskin" playing at the Egyptian.
 Thanks to John Stewart for his photo, one of fourteen appearing in his Los Angeles Theaters set on Flickr.
 John is the long-time projectionist at the Austin Paramount.
 Thanks also to Mike Hume for advising of John's collection.

-1978 - Scott Santoro's photo gives us a look at the Egyptian during the run of a 70mm revival of "The Sound of Music" in the summer of 1978.
+1978 - Scott Santoro's photo gives us a look at the Egyptian during the run of a 70mm revival of "The Sound of Music" that opened August 25.
 Thanks, Scott!
 And thanks as well to Matt Spero for doing some cleanup on the image.

 1979 - The May 25 opening of "Alien."
+The film ran 21 weeks at the Egyptian.
 The photo by Phil Johnson is one that appears with an article by John Squires about the film's engagement on the site BloodyDisgusting.com.
 Thanks to Jerrod Cardwell for sharing the photo on the Photos of Los Angeles private Facebook group.
 And thanks to Matt Spero for working on the image.

 1979 - Another "Alien" opening night photo taken by Phil Johnson.
 Ken McIntyre shared it on the Photos of Los Angeles Facebook group.

-1979 - A look at a gathering waiting to see "Alien."
-The shot by an unknown photographer once appeared on Facebook as a post by an individual using the handle Laurel Canyon Rider.
+1979 - A gathering waiting to see "Alien."
+The shot by an unknown photographer was shared by Richard DuVal in a post on the Cinema Treasures Facebook page.
 Also see another take at the same showing.
 This latter one was shared on a Facebook post by Sarah Berry where it got many comments.

 1980 - Thanks to the now-vanished American Classic Images website for this view of the theatre running "The Changeling," a March release.